raganwald/raganwald.github.com/index.md

 ### I am technical

-*“Reg hired me as a senior developer to work on a new product.
+<p style="margin-bottom: 0px;">“Reg hired me as a senior developer to work
+on a new product.
 Reg led the team and did all the high-level design.
 Since the team was small and the timeframe short, Reg was also